girijant/Mock-Server/README.md

+While working on End-to-End 4G/5G Network Slicing Service-Orchestration integration/testing activities, we often use several API calls on various Network Domain (Core, Transport...etc) Controller Elements like: NSMF, NSSMF, CNSSMF, RNSSMF...etc.
+These API calls work as an important bridge between the client and the Network Domain Controllers, perform various operations on Network Elements through GET/POST/DELETE...etc methods.

+But what happens when you do not have a Real Network Domain Controller or Not readily available for some reason during your testing or customer Demo/PoCs?
+* Here comes to your aid the magical feature of Mock-Server/Simulator - A Mocking Framework, that mimics the RESTful and SOAP based requests and responses for the desired APIs like: EDENNET, NFMP, VPRN and PGW...etc, which allows you to perform the essential operations on Network Elements for your testing/Demo/PoCs.

+This guide includes step-by-step instructions, so that you have a comfortable experience in the RESTful and SOAP based Simulator.
+Without further ado, let’s get started by discussing all the what(s), why(s) & how(s) about REST & SOAP Simulators!

 # Mock-Server
 A java based light-weight server for mocking your RESTful and SOAP based APIs over HTTP or HTTPS With having a browser-based Dashboard Console - for live monitoring of logs, requests, and responses to help on easy tracking or quick debugging.